WWE Superstar Charlotte Flair Delights Social Media Followers With Cleavage & Leggy Display

 Flair’s pictures also delighted many of her adoring fans, who flocked to the comments section to shower her with compliments and well wishes.

-“Cant wait for your return, Queen.
+“Can’t wait for your return, Queen.
 Asuka, Sasha, and Bayley just aren’t enough to carry the women’s division,” tweeted one follower.

 ???????????? pic.twitter.com/IKPc6SQSQh